lago-project/lago/docs/Env_Setup.rst

 And you'll need also a few Python libs, which you can install from the repos or use venv or similar, for the sake of this example we will use the repos ones::

-  > sudo dnf install python-flake8 python-nose python-dulwich yapf
+  > sudo dnf install python-flake8 python-nose python-dulwich python-pbr yapf

 Yapf is not available on older Fedoras or CentOS, you can get it from the `official yapf repo`_ or try on `copr`_.